Rupert E. Edwards

-Rupert E. Edwards (1894–1967), was a Canadian businessman, and the founder of Canada Varnish Ltd.
+Rupert E. Edwards (1894–1967) was a Canadian businessman, and the founder of Canada Varnish Ltd.

 Canada Varnish

 Edwards immigrated to Canada as a teenager, eventually settling in Toronto and founding a small paint factory in 1923.

-Canada Varnish Ltd manufactured paints in Leaside Toronto.
+Canada Varnish Ltd manufactured paints in Leaside, Toronto.
 Canada Vanish grew to be one of the largest employers in the city.

 Alexander MacNevin became a partner in the company in 1927.
 Edwards stayed as manager of the company until August 1950, when he started a new company, Certified Paints Ltd.

 Canada Varnish was sold in February 1953 to businessman Nelson Morgan Davis for $375,000.

-The company no longer operates, but its former site is now called 'Canvarco Rd', located in the Leaside area.
+The company no longer operates, but its former site is now called "Canvarco Rd", located in the Leaside area.

 Carillon controversy

 The Varnish factory was home to weekly organ recitals.
 In 1958, Edwards installed a carillon at the Canada Varnish factory in Leaside, which rang every 15 minutes from 8 a.m. to 6 p.m.
 The musical instrument was said to cost $66,000 – equivalent to over $600,000 today.
-Members of the community filed anti-noise compaints.
+Members of the community filed anti-noise complaints.
 Edwards argued that the musical performance should not be subject to the city's noise bylaws.
 He lost the case in court.